-Medication is given to promote proper blood flow and function, prevent infection and complications, and ease symptoms.
-Heart valve disease medications include beta blockers, anticoagulants, antithrombotics, vasodilators, cardiac glycosides, diuretics, prophylaxis antibiotics, and benzodiazepines, among others.
+Medication is given to promote blood flow and function, prevent infection and complications, and ease symptoms.
+Valve disease medications include beta blockers, anticoagulants, antithrombotics, vasodilators, cardiac glycosides, diuretics, prophylaxis antibiotics, and benzodiazepines, among others.

-Healthy eating and regular exercise are also usually recommended in the treatment of valvular heart disease, and some supplements may prove helpful.
+Healthy eating and regular exercise are also usually recommended in the treatment of heart valve disease, and some supplements may prove helpful.